Petit appartement de la reine: Marie-Antoinette

 The fame of the petit appartement de la reine rests squarely in the hands of the last queen of France during the Ancien Régime.
 The restored state of the rooms seen today at Versailles closely replicate the petit appartement de la reine as it appeared during Marie Antoinette's day (Verlet, 1937).
 Modifications of the petit appartement de la reine for Marie-Antoinette began in 1779 (Verlet 1985, p.
 585).

 Marie Antoinette ordered her favorite architect, Richard Mique to cover the walls of the petit appartement de la reine with white satin embroidered with floral arabesques, to give a decorative cohesion to the rooms.
 The cost of the fabric was 100,000 livres; the hangings were entirely replaced with wood paneling in 1783 (Verlet 1985, p.
 586).

-In 1781, to commemorate the birth of the first dauphin, Louis XVI commissioned Richard Mique to redecorate the cabinet de la Méridienne (1789 plan #6) (Verlet 1985, p.
+In 1781, to commemorate the birth of the first dauphin, Louis XVI commissioned architect Richard Mique to redecorate the cabinet de la Méridienne (1789 plan #6) (Verlet 1985, p.
 586).
 It was in this room that Marie Antoinette would choose the clothing she would wear that day.

 In this same year, the bibliothèque – occupying the site of the petite galerie of Marie Leszczyńska – (1789 plan #7) and the supplément de la bibliothèque – occupying the pièce des bains of Maria Leszczyńska – (1789 plan #8), and, additionally, a room for the toilette à l’anglaise a pièce des bains and a salle des bains were arranged, opening on the cour de Monsieur (Verlet 1985, p.
 403).

 The last major modification to the petit appartement de la reine occurred in 1783, when Marie Antoinette ordered a complete redecoration of the grand cabinet intérieur.
-The costly embroidered hangings were replaced with carved gilt paneling by Richard Mique.
+The costly embroidered hangings were replaced with carved gilt paneling designed by Richard Mique.
 The new décor caused the room to be renamed the cabinet doré (Verlet 1985, p.
 586).

 Of all the features of the petit appartement de la reine, the so-called secret passage that links the grand appartement de la reine with the appartement du roi is one that has become a legend in the history of Palace of Versailles.
-The passage actually dates from the time of Maria-Theresa, and had always been a suite of service rooms that also served as a private means by which the king and queen could communicate with each other (1740 plan #1-4; 1789 plan #1-4).
+The passage actually dates from the time of Queen Maria-Theresa, and had always been a suite of service rooms that also served as a private means by which the king and queen could communicate with each other (1740 plan #1-4; 1789 plan #1-4).
 It is true, however, that Marie Antoinette, who was sleeping in the chambre de la reine in the grand appartement de la reine, escaped from the Paris mob on the night of 5/6 October 1789 by using this route.
 The entrance to the so-called secret passage is through a door located on the west side of the north wall of the chambre de la reine.